filipnet/dvb-receiver-recovery/README.md

 <img src="images/putty-flash-command-successful.png" alt="Flash command successful" width="100%"/>

-Now we could remove the rs232 connection and execute reboot in the terminal and the deco would start normally with the kernel that we have installed.
+Now we could remove the rs232 connection and execute reboot in the terminal and the receiver would start normally with the kernel that we have installed.

 ## LICENSE
 dvb-receiver-recovery and all individual scripts are under the BSD 3-Clause license unless explicitly noted otherwise.
 Please refer to the LICENSE